 An Inspirational Fan Experience

-We at Backr cannot control how much athletes are paid by their teams or federations.
-What we can do is disrupt this space and show you that women athletes are powerful people and influential brands on their own in this trillion dollar global sports industry.
+We at Backr cannot control how much athletes are getting paid by their teams or federations.
+What we can do is disrupt this sports space.
+Women athletes are influential brands on their own.
+Let's empower them with their fans.

-Only 4% of sports coverage is dedicated to women’s sports.
-Week to week, the array of networks and streaming sites that provide such coverage are often inconsistent, perpetuating the issue.
-Current fans often find navigating this confusing landscape challenging and new fans face a difficult barrier to entry.
+Only 4% of sports coverage is women’s sports.
+Week to week,fans navigate a confusing array of networks and streaming sites.
+New fans face a difficult barrier to entry.

-Fans are drawn to individual athletes, not just the teams they play for.
-Many athletes play in multiple leagues and for a variety of teams, making it complicated for fans to determine how and when to watch their favorite athletes.
+Fans are loyal to individual athletes.
+Athletes can play in many leagues and for a variety of teams.
+It makes it complicated for fans to determine how and when to watch their favorite athletes.

-Some general game time notification systems exist, however, none are specifically designed to inform fans of when and how to watch the competitions of women athletes.
+Some general game time notification systems exist.
+None are designed to inform fans of when and how to watch their favorite female athlete compete.

 Fans crave life-affirming insight and connection with women athletes.
 Women athletes produce amazing content yet they don’t get paid for this.

-Women athletes are typically not earning an annual salary that constitutes a living wage, despite playing at the professional level.
+Most women pro athletes are not earning an annual salary that is a living wage.
 As a result, they often take on second or third jobs, which affects their sports performance.
-This dynamic has forced some athletes to give up doing what they love and leave sports entirely.
+This dynamic has forced some athletes to give up doing what they love and leave sports.

-Backr is a platform that allows fans to emerge from the crowd and financially support professional women athletes.
-In turn, athletes provide personal insight into their journeys through digital content, and create relationships with the people who support them.
+Backr is a platform that allows fans to emerge from the crowd and financially back professional women athletes.
+In turn, these athletes provide personal insight into their journeys through digital content.

-Financially backing an athlete will help them make their rent, give up that second or third job, allow for time to advocate for higher pay and conditions in their sport, and most importantly help them focus on their performance.
+Financially backing an athlete does many things.
+It could help them make their rent, give up that second or third job, and allow them time to advocate for higher pay and conditions in their sport.
+Most importantly, they can focus on their performance.

-We know that once a person begins to follow and regularly watches these incredible athletes and their competitions, they get hooked and want to find out more about their heroes.
-Our ultimate goal is to create the most innovative fan experience out there and find creative ways for women athletes to interact with their true fans.
+We know that once a person regularly watches these incredible athletes and their competitions, they get hooked.
+Our ultimate goal is to create the most innovative fan experience.
+Let's find creative ways for women athletes to interact with their true fans.

 Denise Duffy is obsessed with women’s sports.
 She is a five time hackathon winner, the founder of Food Feedback, and has an educational background that includes Rensselaer Polytechnic Institute and Dev Bootcamp.